mcruz206/LearnAI-Bootcamp/lab00.0-bootcamp-pre-requisites/README.md

 <div style="text-align:center"><img src ="./images/deploy-programmatically.jpg" width="600"/></div>
 Scroll down and make sure that the status is enabled for the intended subscription.
 <div style="text-align:center"><img src ="./images/enabled-subscription.jpg" width="600"/></div>
 2. From **Windows Explorer** navigate to the course folder and from there launch the command prompt by going to the address bar and typing `cmd` (for the Windows command prompt) or `bash` (for the Linux command prompt assuming it is installed already) and type `az --version` to check the installation.
-Run `az group create -n azurebootcamp -l eastus2` to create a resource group called `azurebootcamp` for the resources we will provision throughout this lab.
+Run `az group create -n azurebootcamp -l eastus2` to create a resource group called `azurebootcamp`.
 Next run the following command to provision the DSVM:
 ```
 az group deployment create -g azurebootcamp --template-file template-dsvm.json --parameters @parameters-dsvm.json
 ```